 Experts Shaping the Future of Automotive

-We have brought together experts from accross innovation in automotive technology and disruption.
+We have brought together experts from accross innovation in connected car, mobility and autonomous car.
 We will be adding to the speaker line-up in the coming months, but take a look at who's already confirmed here:

 Speakers are listed in alphabetical order by company.